incubyte/incubyte.github.io/content/blog/five-git-tricks.md

 - Generate a new ssh key
 - Add the ssh key to GitHub

-But wait there's a much smarter and foolproof way of setting up git with your GitHub credentials.
+But wait, there's a smarter (and foolproof) way of setting up git with your GitHub credentials.
 All you need is the GitHub CLI installed on your system.

 After that, it's as simple as: